CarlosUvaSilva/lovely-stay-challenge/README.md

 - set your `.env` (use .env-example as a template)
 - run `npm install` to install all necessary dependencies
 - `db-migrate up` (I am using `db-migrate-pg` to run the migration)
+- run `npx tsc` to build/compile Typescript to Javascript
-- use `ts-node main.ts` to see available commands (examples will be provided in the next section)
+- use `node build/main.js` to see available commands (examples will be provided in the next section)

 ## Examples